Skip to main content

 Mandatory reporters are required to make a report to Adult Protective Services (APS) when they suspect or receive information that a vulnerable adult has been or is being abused, neglected, or exploited.
 Mandatory reporters are required to report, even if they do not believe the information they have received alleging abuse, neglect or exploitation of a vulnerable adult is true.

 Mandatory reporters are required to make a report within 48 hours of knowing or reasonably suspecting or receiving information about or alleging abuse, neglect or exploitation of a vulnerable adult.
-Mandatory reporters are required to submit reports orally or in writing that includes:
+There are limited times when APS can share the identity of a mandated reporter, to include referrals to other investigative agencies.
+Mandatory reporters are required to submit reports in writing that includes:

 Mandatory Reporter Training

-APS offers in-person training seminars to the staff of community-based providers and other community groups in an effort to prevent and reduce the abuse, neglect and exploitation of vulnerable adults.
-This training is provided monthly on the 3rd Tuesday of each month from 1:30-3:00 at the State Office Complex in Waterbury, VT.
-To register for this training, please call Jared Hodgin at (802) 241-0280.
+APS offers in-person/Video-Chat based training seminars to the staff of community-based providers and other community groups in an effort to prevent and reduce the abuse, neglect and exploitation of vulnerable adults.
+To register for this training, please email Kelly Greaves at Kelly.Greaves@vermont.gov

 Online

 APS has published Mandatory Reporters and Vulnerable Adults at YouTube.
-This online training matches the training that is provided in person in Waterbury every month.
+This online training matches the training that is provided in person.
 The training will help you learn reporting requirements from anywhere you have an Internet Connection.

 Tags